xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/rest.md

 use `GrizzlyTestContainerFactory`

     The GrizzlyTestContainerFactory creates a container that can run as a light-weight, plain HTTP container.
 Almost all Jersey tests are using Grizzly HTTP test container factory.

-To activate grizzly container add dependency (version managed by dropwizard BOM):
+To activate the Grizzly container, add the dependency (version managed by the Dropwizard BOM):

 ```groovy
 testImplementation 'org.glassfish.jersey.test-framework.providers:jersey-test-framework-provider-grizzly2'
 ```

-By default, grizzly would be used if it's available on classpath, otherwise in-memory used.
+By default, Grizzly would be used if it's available on the classpath; otherwise, in-memory is used.
 If you need to force any container type use:

 ```java